ungoogled-software/ungoogled-chromium-debian/README.md

 [Download binaries from the Contributor Binaries website](//ungoogled-software.github.io/ungoogled-chromium-binaries/).

-**Source Code**: Use the tags.
+**Source Code**: Use the tags via `git checkout` (see building instructions below).
 The branches are for development and may not be stable.

 ## Building